Welcome to today's edition of the Rush 24-7 podcast.

 Can I tell you this?

-Can I I I was I was just laughing myself silly the other day.
+I was just laughing myself silly the other day.

-There was a letter to the editor in my hometown paper, the Southeast Missourian in Cape Girardeau, Missouri.
+There was a letter to the editor in my hometown paper, the Southeast Missourian, in Cape Girardeau, Missouri.

 You remember the cat story I told last week?

-I brought dishonor to my hometown, I brought dishonor to my family, and letters to the editor have been pouring into my hometown from people in town and neighboring towns.
+And letters to the editor have been pouring into my hometown from people in town and neighboring towns.

 You know, I told a story about the cat.